yroell/yroell.github.io/Research.md

 ---
 **PhD Research at Aarhus University**

-For my PhD, I will be working on digital soil mapping in Denmark.
-My project will be embedded within Danish research and development project "ProvenanceDK".
+For my PhD, I am using digital soil mapping techniques to determine bio-physical regions in Denmark.
+My project is embedded within Danish research and development project "ProvenanceDK".
 The aim is to characterize terroir-like regional entities by integrating soil properties with topographic and landform attributes together with information on climate variation across Denmark.
-The background for the project is that the Danish food sector is losing jobs and producers face a long-term trend of income problems.
+I am using machine learning, both supervised and unsupervised, with gridded and point data to characterize Denmark into different regions.

+My work has three main components.
+The first is to combine soil, climate, and topography to generate physical regions that can be assessed for crop suitability or environmental risks.
+The second is to create a crop suitability map for winter wheat using random forest and compare to a previous winter wheat yield map based on a pedotransfer function.
+The third is to compare current spring barley yields to the productivity maps created in 1688 and 1844.

+<u>Terron Workflow</u>

+The first part of my work is based on creating terrons.
+Terrons are defined as areas similar in soil and landscape.
+There are two approaches to terron mapping.
+The first was proposed in 2005 by [Carré and McBratney](https://www.sciencedirect.com/science/article/pii/S0016706105001023?via%3Dihub), using soil profile data, and the second was by [Malone et al.](https://www.sciencedirect.com/science/article/pii/S2352009414000066) in 2014, using gridded data.
+My work is to develop a workflow that will automate terron class creation using gridded data.

 As I develop my project further, I will add more details of what my research entails.

 **Master's Research at the University of Idaho**